 The Ford F-Series is the second all-time in sales behind the Toyota Corolla.

-For the ninth generation of the venerable F-Series styling changes to the lines of the hood, front fenders and grill were rounded off in the interest of aerodynamics but it still retains that classic look as compared to more modern pickup trucks.
+For the ninth generation of the venerable F-Series styling, changes to the lines of the hood, front fenders, and grill were rounded off in the interest of aerodynamics.
+However, it still retains that classic look compared to more modern pickup trucks.

-The F-150s were available in many different configurations from basic single cab models up to the XLT extended cabs with chrome and plush seating.
+The F-150s were available in many configurations, from basic single cab models to the XLT extended cabs with chrome and plush seating.

-There are many around still in relatively good shape and parts are readily available - both OEM and After-Market.
+Many are still in relatively good shape, and parts are readily available - both OEM and After-Market.

 The Chevy Camaro, model years 1982 - 1992, gets the nod as the easiest sports car to work on yourself.